 Directors and officers are entitled to take out personal insurance cover at their own expense to cover additional liabilities above and beyond the School’s Directors and Officers Insurance Policy.

 School Boards as a body may also face potential liability in the following areas:

-It is very important to realise that as a Board Member it is your duty to be informed about all matters discussed at meetings and to ask searching questions when you have a lack of understanding.
+As a Board Member it is your duty to be informed about all matters discussed at meetings and to ask searching questions if you have a lack of understanding.
 It is no defence to claim ignorance.

-It is the responsibility of the Board, and more specifically the Chair, to ensure that all Board Members feel comfortable asking questions and seeking explanations.
-If you are reluctant to speak up to seek clarity, then you should address this issue with the Chair.
+- It is the responsibility of the Board, and more specifically the Chair, to ensure that all Board Members feel comfortable asking questions and seeking explanations.
+If you are reluctant to speak up you should address this issue with the Chair.